baliyanvinay/Python-Basics/README.md

 <b>Insight:</b> Lists and Tuples are ordered sequences while sets are not.
 Because sets store the values in form of hash keys.

 # Function Parameters
-1. Every parameter after default parameter in a function defination must be a default parameter.
+- Every parameter after default parameter in a function defination must be a default parameter.
 Same principle goes with named argument.

+# Higher-Order Functions
+- takes a function as an argument
+- returns a function

 # First call objects in Python
 - can be passed to a function as an argument